-Figure 1 presents a geometric description of this enterprise in the form of a box diagram.
-The horizontal axis of this box diagram measures the total assets, A, invested in the enterprise, and the vertical axis measures the expected returns, \overline{X} , generated on those assets.
-The point Z in the box represents a particular combination of equity finance, A(E), on the upper horizontal axis and debt/deposit finance, A(D), on the lower horizontal axis, along with their respective expected returns of $\overline{X}(e)$ and $\overline{X}(d)$ on the right and left vertical axis.
+Figure 1 presents a geometric description in the form of an Edgeworth-Bowley box diagram of this enterprise.
+The horizontal axis of this box diagram measures the total assets A invested in the enterprise, and the vertical axis measures the expected returns $\overline{X}$ generated on those assets.
+The point Z in the box represents a particular combination of equity finance A(E) on the upper horizontal axis and debt/deposit finance A(D) on the lower horizontal axis, along with their respective expected returns of $\overline{X}(e)$ and $\overline{X}(d)$ on the right and left vertical axis.
 Note also that in and around the small neighborhood of Z the rates of return R(d) along DD and R(e) along EE are assumed to be constant indicating the firm is a price-taker in the financial market.

 The sharing of finance and expected returns among debt/depositor investors and equity investors described in Figure 1 can be presented in a somewhat different way.
-To see this in the context of the box diagram in Figure 1 note that for small variations in A(D) around Z we have:
+To see this in the context of the box diagram in Figure 1 note that,